geoffdaniels/memoryGame/README.md

 and the game board activity.
 This includes not only colors and pictures but also the animations for the cards flipping and mathching.
 * [JavaScript Page](js/app.js) - this is the JavaScript coded page that controls the game board.
 This contains all the variables, functions, and connections between all the pages to make the game playable.
+* [Geometry2.png](img/geometry2.png) - this is the image for the background of the gameboard shown on the index.html.

 The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
 You'll need to convert this project from a static project to an interactive one.
 This will require modifying the HTML and CSS files, but primarily the JavaScript file.